Tom's Guide Verdict

 - Cal king MSRP: $2,199 (normally sold at $1,899)

 Mattress sales happen all year round, and it's not unusual for a brand to never sell at full MSRP.
-What is slightly more unusual is that WinkBeds doesn't bump up its discounts around national holidays and other sales events such as the Memorial Day mattress sales, Labor Day mattress sales, and of course the Black Friday mattress deals.
+What is slightly more unusual is that WinkBeds doesn't bump up its discounts around national holidays and other sales events such as the upcoming Presidents' Day mattress sales, Memorial Day mattress sales, Labor Day mattress sales, and of course the Black Friday mattress deals.
 The upside of that is that you don't need to worry about missing a discount or being strategic about when you buy, because in our experience, the pricing remains stable all year round.

 When we first reviewed this mattress, it was around the same price as our #1 overall pick, the Saatva Classic, but now Saatva prices have risen and the WinkBed is typically a fair bit cheaper (unless you manage to snag a mega Saatva mattress deal).